gbdev/pandocs/content/Video_Display.md

 ### Window

-Besides the Background, there is also the Window overlaying the Background.
-The content of the Window is not scrollable, that is, it is always displayed starting at the top left tile of its tilemap.
+Besides the Background, there is also a Window overlaying it.
+The content of the Window is not scrollable; it is always displayed starting at the top left tile of its tilemap.
 The only way to adjust the Window is by modifying its position on the screen, which is done via the WX and WY registers.
 The screen coordinates of the top left corner of the Window are (WX-7,WY).
 The tiles